tsunami643/blog/_posts/2025-09-04-ti14-team-guide.md

 # All prepped for Hamburg!

-As always, if you found this article useful and wish to express appreciation in the form of monetary compensation, buy my voicelines.
+As always, if you found this article useful and want to express appreciation in the form of monetary compensation, buy my voicelines.

 <style>
   .shill_wrapper {